-The Best Juicers of 2019
+The Best Juicers of 2020

 Breville 800JEXL

 If you’re put off by the word “slow” and want a sleek, speedy juicer that will suit the whole family, the Breville 800JEXL Juice Fountain Elite is your best bet.
-It’s the most expensive of the Breville models we tested, but for good reason—its all-metal interior construction means no stained or cracked plastic to deal with, and it yielded the most juice of any centrifugal model for almost every type of produce in our tests.
+It’s the most expensive of the Breville models we tested, but for good reason—its stainless steel interior construction means no stained or cracked plastic to deal with, and it yielded the most juice of any centrifugal model for almost every type of produce in our tests.

 Wet and juicy fruit like grapefruit and apple were no match for the Juice Fountain Elite, which spit out fresh, flavorful, pulp-free juice every time.
 Its large feed tube also reduced prep time for these kinds of produce.
 Greens provided a bigger challenge, as they do for all centrifugal models, and many leaves flew through the juicer untouched.
 If you’re trying to make wheatgrass shots or get your daily green juice, you’d be better off with the Omega or another masticating model.
 Across the board, centrifugal juicers like the Breville also produce a lot of foam.

-This Breville is big and loud, but because of its size, speed, and proficiency with citrus, it’s the ideal juicer for families who have a lot of bellies to fill or who love to entertain, from Sunday brunch to cocktail parties.
-Just make sure you have the space the store it and patience to clean it when you’re done.
+This Breville is big and loud, but because of its size, speed, and proficiency with orange juice, it’s the ideal juicer for families who have a lot of bellies to fill or who love to entertain, from Sunday brunch to cocktail parties.
+Just make sure you have the counter space or cabinet space to store it and patience to clean it when you’re done.

 The Hurom H-AA is a gorgeous vertical masticating juicer that comes in a range of on-trend colors (hello, rose gold) and assembles into a fairly compact unit.
 Throughout testing, it demonstrated its range as one of the top performers for both grapefruit and spinach.
 Unfortunately, it had a much tougher time with carrots and the bonus root vegetable juice, yielding less juice and more pulp than the competitors.